-Inside the Turbulent Romantic History of Teen Mom's Kailyn Lowry
+Inside the Romantic History of Teen Mom 2's Kailyn Lowry

 MTV

 But it was at that new home where her months-long romance with Wenner deconstructed.
-After she cheated on him with Rivera (who would eventually move on to now-fiancée Vee Torres), Wenner contemplated forgiveness even going as far to say he'd be willing to try again.
-Then, in late 2011, Marroquin strolled into her life.
+After she cheated on him with Rivera (who would eventually move on to now-wife Vee Torres), Wenner contemplated forgiveness even going as far to say he'd be willing to try again.
+Then, in late 2011, Marroquin strolled into Lowry's life.

 "So I'm working at the mall, the store Buckle, and Javi and his brother come in.
 I assume his older brother is his dad & that gets us laughing," she wrote on her website of their initial encounter.
 "At check out he asks to take me for ice cream and I tell him no, lol.
 Hard to see that looking back I turned him down!
 Anyway, from there he came into Buckle again and we started forming a friendship via Twitter and Buckle visits."
 Eventually, she summed up, "I gave him my number."